 Instructions

-- Preheat the oven to 375F and position a rack in the middle of it.
+- Preheat the oven to 375℉ and position a rack in the middle of it.
 Assemble the breadcrumb topping by mixing together the panko, garlic, Pecorino, and olive oil in a small bowl.

-- Place the casserole dish, uncovered, on the middle oven rack.
-Bake for about 70 minutes, until the potatoes are fork tender and the top is golden brown.
-If the top begins to turn too dark before the potatoes are done, cover the dish with foil to finish cooking.
+- Place the dish, uncovered, on the middle oven rack.
+Bake for about 70 minutes, until the potatoes are fork-tender and the top is golden brown.
 Let it sit for 10-15 minutes before cutting.
 Garnish the panko topping with the fresh herbs.
 Enjoy!